ammaaim/stm32_plain_asm/README.md

 ### About

+Simplest stm32 asm example.
+Only asm, only hardcore!
+There is simple make and ld files for fast and soft start

-In this example I use "blue pill" stm32 board & ST-LINK V2 programmer
+In this example I use *blue pill* stm32 board & *ST-LINK V2* programmer

 For running this example you need:
 * arm-none-eabi-gcc